“And what do we mean by the Revolution? The War? That was only an effect and consequence of it.” — John Adams to Thomas Jefferson, 1815

 The committee did not have to look far for language or ideas.
 Jefferson borrowed heavily from his fellow Virginian George Mason’s preamble to that colony’s own declaration but drew his broader inspiration from the European Enlightenment (Chapter 7).
 He tapped into the Radical Whig ideology of British resistors to tyranny such as Thomas Paine and John Locke.
 Locke argued in the late 17th century for “natural rights” to life, liberty, and estate, at least for upper-class white males — similar to Jefferson’s life, liberty, and the pursuit of happiness.
+Even some conservative Whigs in England argued on behalf of the colonists (e.g. Edmund Burke’s Speech on Conciliation With America).
 Closer to home, Sam Adams argued for the colonists’ right to life, liberty, and property in 1772.
 Radical English Whigs had long argued that “all men are created equal.”
 Jefferson quoted jurist Sir William Blackstone most among these Whigs.
 Prior to 1774, American rebels didn’t say or write anything more radical than former Whig Prime Minister William Pitt’s aforementioned speech against the Stamp Act in the House of Commons in 1765.
 Harvard historian Bernard Bailyn explained how colonists were especially well-versed in “country whig” ideology that traced to the English Civil War and Commonwealth of the mid-17th century, when Puritan republicans dethroned Charles I. They were eternally vigilant and suspicious of conspiracies on the part of the king and his ministers to usurp power from Parliament and read pamphlets to that effect.
 The American Revolution was a natural extension of the republican trajectory English Whigs had been on for awhile, in other words.
 Declarations, in general, were British, tracing to the forenamed Magna Carta (1215) and Declaration of Rights (1689).
 America’s was a Whig revolution on the outskirts of the Empire, led by men familiar with what they saw as their British rights.

 Some have even argued that Thomas Paine wrote the Declaration, but he was too controversial of a character for Congress to ascribe his name to it.
 For people who believe that (a theory based on his wording and use of capital letters), the mysterious handprint on the back of the document might be Paine’s.
 However, the writing seems in line with Jefferson’s.

-Third, Jefferson did not abolish slavery in his original draft, as is sometimes thought, though he did roundly condemn Britain for abetting a slave trade that he called an “execrable commerce.”
+Third, Jefferson did not abolish slavery in his original draft, as is sometimes thought, though he condemned Britain for abetting a slave trade that he called an “execrable commerce.”
 Mostly, he was criticizing the British for inciting slaves to rise up against their American masters, as they started to do in 1774.
 In blaming the British king for the slave trade, Jefferson was anticipating (however lamely) the long-standing questions from England about why “we always hear the loudest yelps for liberty among the drivers of negroes” (Samuel Johnson).
-The Declaration Committee probably dropped Jefferson’s condemnation of slavery to avoid drawing attention to the obvious hypocrisy of a slave-owner and other slave-owners condemning the trade.
+The Declaration Committee probably dropped Jefferson’s condemnation of slavery to avoid drawing attention to the brazen hypocrisy of a slave-owner and other slave-owners condemning the trade.
+For those who think that criticizing slavery is merely an anachronistic, politically correct application of today’s standards onto yesteryear, it’s worth noting Jefferson’s description of “cruel war against human nature itself, violating it’s most sacred rights of life & liberty in the persons of a distant people who never offended him [King George], captivating & carrying them into slavery in another hemisphere, or to incur miserable death in their transportation thither.”
 To his credit, Jefferson did un-hypocritically try to get slavery abolished in Virginia two years later.
 That’s perhaps why he changed Locke’s life, liberty, and estate to life, liberty, and happiness in the Declaration — to avoid future legal wrangling over slaves as property.
 Abraham Lincoln argued 80 years later that Jefferson snuck in the all men are created equal phrase to help future generations abolish slavery.
 Whatever the case, Jefferson’s fellow planters in South Carolina and Georgia would’ve refused to join a union without slavery.
 Those states were important economically and geographically, especially with Spain lurking as rulers of Florida at the time.
 But slavery was legal in all thirteen colonies/states as of 1776 and some northern politicians objected to abolition as well.

 University of Houston historian Gerald Horne argues in Counter-Revolution of 1776: Slave Resistance & the Origins of the United States of America (2014) that avoiding a feared British Empire-wide abolition of slavery was one cause of the rebellion.
 England didn’t actually end up abolishing slavery until 1833 but, if Horne is right, not only was Jefferson hypocritical in trying to condemn slavery in the Declaration (or naïvely oblivious to his fellow patriots’ cause) but supporting slavery must be included along with others mentioned in this chapter as a significant cause of the American Revolution.
 In that line of reasoning, Americans fought in 1776 partly for the same reason Confederates rebelled in 1861.
 South Carolina and Georgia are key to Horne’s argument, as many slaveholders scared off by insurrections in Jamaica and Antigua migrated there, and they feared that freed slaves in Spanish-held Florida would lead a war against the southern British colonies.
 Once the real war started, the British offered freedom to slaves in many areas who helped them fight Rebels (see Lord Dunmore’s Proclamation).
 Historian Alan Taylor agrees with Horne’s assessment, stating that many masters were fighting to maintain the liberty to enslave.
 Also, Britain’s highest court implied in 1772 that any colonial slaves who made their way to England would be freed, rendering imperial power even more threatening than it would’ve been due to just taxes, navigation acts, and religious tithes.
 Taylor writes that “patriots rallied support by associating the British with slaves, bandits, and Indians.”
 Horne and Taylor’s theory is worth considering especially regarding the southern war but, to the extent it’s true, it underscores the irony of the Revolutionary War leading to abolition in the North.